Author: WhyGolf WhysGuy

 Will the Pressure Plate promote a sway?

-No. Our goal in designing the Pressure Plate is specifically to get golfers shifting their pressure instead of their center of mass (weight).
+No. Our goal in designing the Pressure Plate is specifically to get golfers to transfer their pressure instead of their center of mass (weight).
 The Pressure Plate is a training aid that can actually fix a sway.
 While hitting off the Plate, we want golfers to feel their pressure moving into their feet while keeping their torso relatively stable.

 What if you use a Stack and Tilt swing technique?